 - Track record of quality service over a long period of time (10 years is our recommended minimum)

-- Responsible for revitalization of a CHC or other history-related organization
+- Responsible for substantial revitalization of a CHC or other history-related organization

 - Initiating and maintaining relationships with diverse organizations

 Reasons to nominate an organization for an Award of Merit:

 - Track record of quality projects that promote history/preservation